zacharydestefano89/travel-route-planner/README.md

 - **Route Planning**: Set origin and destination points
 - **Multiple Stops**: Add up to 10 stops along your route
-- **Stop Classification**: Label stops as "Mandatory" or "Optional"
 - **TSP Route Analysis**: Calculate optimal routes with optional stops using Traveling Salesman Problem solver
 - **Route Rankings**: View routes ranked by duration with extra time/distance metrics
 - **Interactive Map**: Visualize your route with markers for all points